cztomczak/phpdesktop/README.md

-PHP Desktop is an open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view) (available for contract work) in 2012 to provide a way for developing native desktop GUI applications using web technologies such as PHP, HTML5, JavaScript and SQLite.
+PHP Desktop is an open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view) in 2012 to provide a way for developing native desktop GUI applications using web technologies such as PHP, HTML5, JavaScript and SQLite.
 Think of it as Electron for PHP.
 It is a convienient tool for converting PHP web apps and PHP CLI tools to desktop applications with little effort.
 The development workflow you are used to while creating web applications remains the same, there is no new framework / API to learn.
 The process of turning an existing website into a desktop application is basically a matter of copying it to the "phpdesktop/www/" directory.

 In a certain sense phpdesktop acts as a PHP to EXE compiler.
 It embeds a web browser, a multi-threaded web server and a PHP interpreter.
 All